 As a first time dad with no particular expertise in regard to pregnancy and exactly zero experience as an actual parent, I was very unsure of myself when the (obviously desperate) editor of this blog asked me to write something.
 I felt like a fool posting beside parents of 4 kids, while they dropped actual knowledge.
 I didn’t have any “tips for packing the perfect go-bag” or anything else to share that could actually HELP any of the readers.
-But I wanted to impress my old friend from high school, so I started writing anyway… Now, even as the newbie father of a 3 month old (haven’t even finished “The Baby Whisperer” yet) – I have become well versed in one thing: the extended hospital stay.
+Now, even as the newbie father of a 3 month old (haven’t even finished “The Baby Whisperer” yet) – I have become well versed in one thing: the extended hospital stay.
 And I feel like I’ve learned a few things that could even help pretty seasoned parents.

 Here are 5 things every parent should know, if your hospital stay ends up longer than the 3 hour tour you planned for: